cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 The default `minrelaytxfee` was raised from `0.00001` to `0.00005` in Bitcoin Core 0.10.3 as temporary measure against massive memory pool bloat.

-The minimum relay fee influences the "dust threshold", and has an impact on the output values of Omni transactions, which are chosen to be as low as possible.
-As per default, Omni transactions created with Master Core had output values between `0.00000546` ZUR and `0.00000882` ZUR, whereby the new output values are between `0.0000273` ZUR and `0.0000441` ZUR.
+The minimum relay fee influences the "dust threshold", and has an impact on the output values of Zus transactions, which are chosen to be as low as possible.
+As per default, Zus transactions created with Master Core had output values between `0.00000546` ZUR and `0.00000882` ZUR, whereby the new output values are between `0.0000273` ZUR and `0.0000441` ZUR.

 To continue to create transactions with lower values, start ZURBank with `-minrelaytxfee=0.00001` or add the following to your `zurcoin.conf`:
 ```